ncvss/qmad_history/README.md

 done in the qcd_ml_accel_dirac package, so that I can still trace and repeat those steps later.

+Also, it should contain future developments as well, so I will just code new functions here.

 ## Naming convention

 The function names are composed of the following parts: